 CONTENT BY LIDIA VIJGA, CO-FOUNDER OF BRIEFBID.
 PHOTO CREDIT: TJ DRAGOTTA

 Today, networking as we once knew it is on hold: no industry events, no conferences, no summits.
 For many of us, making new in-person connections has become an integral part of both personal and professional growth.
 We quickly adapted to connecting remotely with people we already know — from online meetings with colleagues and clients, to virtual house parties with our friends.
-But where can we now meet like-minded people for the first time, grow our professional networks, and build meaningful relationships outside of our immediate social circles?
+But where can we now meet like-minded people for the first time, grow our professional network, and build meaningful work relationships outside of our immediate social circles?

 Meet a fellow founder every week with GrowthClub